gaultier/blog/speed_up_your_ci.md

 And finally, I hope you will realize this endeavour is not unlike optimizing a program: it requires some time and dedication but you will get tremendous results.
 Also, almost incidentally, it will be more secure and easier to audit.

+Lastly, remember to measure and profile your changes.
+If a change has made no improvements, it should be reverted.

 *This article assumes you are running a POSIX system.
 Windows developers, this is not the article you are looking for.*

 ## Reduce the size of everything